katydid/parser/decisions/survey/language.md

 * Int64: A 64 bit integer with range MIN: -1 * 2^63 (-9,223,372,036,854,775,808) and MAX: 2^63 - 1 (9,223,372,036,854,775,807)
 * Float64: binary64 defined in IEEE-754
 * Decimal: Supports parsing of arbitrary precision decimals in ISO 6093 format while preserving the precision.
-* TimeOffset: Parsing Time RFC 3339 which includes offsets.
+* Time: Parsing Time RFC 3339 which includes offsets.
-* TimeNano: Parsing Time according to RFC 3339 while perserving and not truncating nanoseconds.
+* Nano: Parsing Time according to RFC 3339 while perserving and not truncating nanoseconds.
-* TimeZone: Parsing the new Time format, Internet Extended Date/Time Format RFC 9557 that includes named timezones.
+* Zone: Parsing the new Time format, Internet Extended Date/Time Format RFC 9557 that includes named timezones.
 * Char: A Char type that can represent visible ascii chars including: '_', 'a'-'z', 'A'-'Z', '"', '-', '.', '/', '0'-'9', '#', '{', '}', '(', ')', '[', ']'
 * Bytes: A sequence of 8-bit bytes.
-* UTF8Funcs: Supports UTF-8 string functions like eqFold, contains, hasSuffix, hasPrefix, toLower, toUpper.
+* UTF8Str: Strings are encoded as UTF8 and can convert a sequence of bytes into a UTF-8 string type.
-* UTF8Strings: Strings are encoded as UTF8 and can convert a sequence of bytes into a UTF-8 string type.
+* UTF8Func: Supports UTF-8 string functions like [eqFold (case folding)](https://www.unicode.org/L2/L2000/00261-tr25-0d1.html), contains, hasSuffix, hasPrefix, toLower, toUpper.
 * Sum: Sum Types or Tagged Unions with exhaustive pattern matching.

 **TODO: Double check that decimal libraries actually support parsing**